Overview

 On the 4th of March 2022, PFI (ProcessForce Import) plugin for AppEngine was released.
 PFI facilitates the import and updating of data to ProcessForce objects, providing a streamlined, faster, and more flexible alternative to PowerShell updates.

-Should you modify our scripts and encounter any resulting issues necessitating our team's review and resolution, we will apply charges for the time spent at an hourly rate of 150 EUR/USD, plus applicable expenses.
-Prior to commencing any work, mutual confirmation via email is required to acknowledge and accept these charges.
+If you modify our scripts and require our team’s assistance to resolve any resulting issues, charges will apply at an hourly rate of 150 EUR/USD, plus applicable expenses.
+Before any work begins, mutual confirmation via email is required to acknowledge and accept these charges.

 Please note that updated and standardized scripts were released on October 22, 2018.
 Additionally, as part of this update, connection parameters have been relocated to a separate file named "configuration.xml (which can be found in a zip file of a specific script).